-Suitable for Ages: 4-8
+Suitable for Ages: 6 -9

-What I like about this book:
+Why I like this book:

 Every Friday, authors and KidLit bloggers post a favorite picture book.
 To see a complete listing of all the Perfect Picture Books (PPB) with resources, please visit author Susanna Leonard Hill’s Perfect Picture Books.